New York State Library: History

 The New York State Library was established in 1818 to serve the government of New York State.

 By 1855, the New York State Library was open to the public.
 A Shaker brother from New Lebanon, New York, visited it in November 1855 and marveled at the free access to books: "I went awhile to the state library, free for the public — looked round — and was much edified with the wonderful collection of books, maps, &c — much art & expense is displayed there.
 Any one can look around, or read what he pleases — by only calling for what book he wants.
 I sat & talked awhile with the Librarian."
 Melvil Dewey was the state librarian from 1888 to 1905.
 He created the position of reference librarian and founded a children's department in the library.
 Dewey also initiated traveling libraries, with around 100 books that were sent to communities without public libraries.
 New York's system of traveling libraries was often a model for other states.

+James Ingersoll Wyer was director from 1908 to 1938.

 On March 29, 1911, a fire in the Assembly Chamber of the New York State Capitol, where the Library was located at the time, devastated its collections, destroying approximately 450,000 books and 270,000 manuscripts including some of the historical records documenting New York's early Dutch and colonial history, translated by Francois Adriaan van der Kemp.